redhat-cip/software-factory/docs/faqs.rst

   https://gerrit-review.googlesource.com/Documentation/rest-api.html

 To use the Gerrit REST API in Software Factory, you have to create an API password first.
-To do so, click the lock button on the upper right corner of the dashboard.
-A popup will show you a random password that you have to use to access Gerrit.
+To do so, go to the user Settings page accessible on the upper right corner and click the Enable button for "Gerrit API key".
 Next, you need to use a different URL to access the Gerrit API.
 For example, if you want to query the list of changes, you would normally execute a request like this (as described in